The Ruins of Gorlan: Awards

-Film Adaptation
+Film adaptation

 As of 7 January 2008, Warner Bros.
 Pictures has obtained the film rights for The Ruins of Gorlan and is in discussion with Canadian director Paul Haggis.

-Although the film exhausted its funding not long after the original time the project began, author John Flanagan has confirmed that as of December 2014, the group had re-acquired the necessary funds, and were to start production Summer 2015.
+Although the film exhausted its funding not long after the original time the project began, author John Flanagan has confirmed that as of December 2014, the group had re-acquired the necessary funds, and were to start production summer 2015.

+In January 2024 it was announced Skydance had picked up the rights to the franchise and was planning on adapting the first two Ranger’s Apprentice novels into a movie.